kcaliskan/advanced-js/1-js-foundation/8-how-javascript-works.md

 7. Browser comes with a JavaScript engine which provides JavaScript runtime environment.

-8. JavaScript runtime actually consist of 2 more components viz. event loop and callback queue.
+8. JavaScript runtime actually consist of 3 more components viz. event loop, job queue(also called Microtask queue) and callback queue(task queue).
 Callback queue is also called as message queue or task queue.

 9. Browsers use low level language like C++ to perform these operations and provide clean JavaScript API to work with.
 These APIs are known as Web APIs.